DumitruGrubii/Gelli-Barbara/README.md

 # Gelli-Barbara

-A responsive website made for Gelli Barbara, a psicologist from Ferrara.
+A responsive website made for Gelli Barbara, a Psychologist from Ferrara.